Zach Sorensen

-Zach Hart Sorensen (born January 3, 1977 in Salt Lake City, Utah) is a former Major League Baseball second baseman and shortstop.
+Zach Hart Sorensen (born January 3, 1977) is a former Major League Baseball second baseman and shortstop.

 Drafted by the Cleveland Indians in the 2nd round of the 1998 amateur draft, Sorensen would make his Major League Baseball debut with the Indians on June 3, 2003.
-In 2005, Sorensen played 12 games in the majors for the Anaheim Angels.
+In 2005, Sorensen played 12 games in the majors for the Los Angeles Angels of Anaheim.

 In 2007, Sorensen played for the Albuquerque Isotopes, the Triple-A affiliate of the Florida Marlins, before retiring on April 22, 2007.